khaors/geocompr/main.md

 So before starting the actual resampling it would be wise to reduce runtime with the help of a parallelization approach.
 In general, multicore processing is easier on Linux than on Windows systems.
 In fact, cloud computing is usually done and developed on Linux servers.
-Therefore, we will present how to do nested cross-validatation using a parallelization approach working only under Linux-based systems.^[Note also that the `mc.set.seeds` parameter used later on is only available for Linux machines].
+Therefore, we will present how to do nested cross-validation using a parallelization approach working only under Linux-based systems.^[Note also that the `mc.set.seeds` parameter used later on is only available for Linux machines].
 Windows users have at least two options:

 1. Run the resampling without parallelizing it though this might take a while.
 2. Install a virtual machine (e.g. [Oracle VirtualBox](https://www.virtualbox.org/)) to reproduce the parallelization code.

 Before starting the parallelization, we make sure that the processing continues even if one of the models throws an error by setting `on.learner.error` to `warn`.
-To inspect errored models after the processing has completed we dump them.
+To inspect the failed models after the processing has completed we dump them.
 This is quite handy since you really want to avoid that the processing stops after you have run a server at full capacity for several days just because one model cannot be fitted.